OS-RSPS/blog/_posts/08-11-23-minor-update-a-minor-quality-of-life-improvement/08-11-23-minor-update-a-minor-quality-of-life-improvement.md

 <em><font size="1">Of course, no boss would be complete without a custom title surrounding the task of opening the very door to them!</font></em>
 </center>
 <div class="spacer-medium"></div>
 Also, to save the very arduous process of having to buy massive stacks of anything, we've now modified the shop interface to allow for a "buy-x" option!
-Squirrel, you may now rejoice (and to everyone else who perhaps found out that removing stacks of tridents will reset its charges, or getting one as a monthly task completion ward resets its charges, or really just looking at it a little funny will reset its charges), for this will become available with our next update!
+Squirrel, you may now rejoice (and to everyone else who perhaps found out that removing stacks of tridents will reset its charges, or getting one as a monthly task completion award resets its charges, or really just looking at it a little funny will reset its charges), for this will become available with our next update!
 <div class="spacer-medium"></div>
 <center>
 <video autoplay loop muted><source src="/assets/img/updates/081123/buyx.mp4" type="video/mp4"></video>